Factor models on locally tree-like graphs: Introduction

-\brmk In the case that the recursion \eqref{eq:h.recurs} has multiple fixed points, the \emph{Bethe prediction} is defined to be the supremum of $\Phi(\be,B,h)$ over admissible fixed points $h$.
+\begin{rmk} In the case that the recursion \eqref{ehrecurs} has multiple solutions ($\abs{\cH^\star_\mu(\be,B)}>1$), the \emph{Bethe~prediction} is defined to be the supremum of $\Phi(\be,B,h^\star)$ over admissible fixed points $h^\star$.
 While in the abstract factor model setting all fixed points are admissible, in specific models typically there are ``natural'' criteria restricting the set of admissible fixed points.
-We will demonstrate this in the Ising and Potts models where restrictions are imposed by monotonicity and symmetry considerations. \ermk
+We will demonstrate this in the Ising and Potts models where restrictions are imposed by monotonicity and symmetry considerations. \end{rmk}

-The rationale for the Bethe prediction is explained in detail in \cite[\S3]{\dms}.
-In brief, when $G$ is a finite tree and $\mu_G$ is the law of $(G,I)$ for $I$ a uniform element of $V$ ($\mu_G$ is a measure on $\treesrt$, but not necessarily unimodular), the equations \eqref{eq:h.recurs} have a unique solution, given by the so-called ``standard message set'' (see \cite[Rmk.~3.5]{\dms}).
-In this setting it holds exactly that $\abs{V}^{-1} \log Z_G(\be,B) = \Phi_{\mu_G}(\be,B)$ \cite[Propn.~3.7]{\dms}.
-The heuristic then is that for $G_n$ locally tree-like, the (normalized) free energy $\phi_n$ is approximated by a similar expression for $n$ large.
-We emphasize that \emph{no} averaging over the vertices of the tree $T$ takes place in the definition of $\Phi_T$: instead, the averaging of $\Phi_{(G,v)}$ over the vertices $v\in G$ in the evaluation of $\Phi_{\mu_G}(\be,B)$ corresponds to the averaging with respect to the law $\mu$ in the evaluation of the Bethe prediction $\Phi_\mu(\be,B)$.
-Indeed, for non-amenable $T\in\treesrt$ the sub-trees $\subt{}{t}$ typically do \emph{not} converge locally weakly to $T$ (see e.g.\ \cite[Lem.~2.8]{\dms}).
+The rationale behind the Bethe recursions and Bethe prediction is explained in detail in \cite{MR2643563}, Section~3; see also \cite {MR2518205}.
+In brief, solutions to the Bethe recursions correspond to consistent ``boundary laws'' for the factor model on tree-like graphs; for further details, see Remark~\ref{rbp} below.
+When $G$ is a finite tree, and $\mu_G$ is the law of $(G,I)$ for $I$ a uniform element of $V$ (here $\mu_G$ is a measure on $\treesrt$, but not necessarily unimodular), the Bethe recursions have a unique solution, given by the so-called ``standard message set;'' see \cite{MR2643563}, Remark~3.5.
+In this setting it holds exactly (see \cite{MR2643563}, Proposition~3.7) that

+where $\Phi_{(G,v)}$ is as defined by \eqref{ePhiT} with $T=(G,v)$.
+The heuristic then is that for $G_n$ locally like the random tree $T\sim \mu$, the (normalized) free energy $\phi_n$ is approximated by $\Phi _\mu \equiv\E_\mu[\Phi_T]$ for $n$ large.
+We emphasize that \emph{no} averaging over the vertices of the tree $T$ takes place in the definition of $\Phi_T$; indeed for $T\in\treesrt$ the sub-trees $\subt {}{t}$ typically do \emph{not} converge locally weakly to $T$.
+For example, when $T$ is the $d$-regular tree $\treereg{d}$, the subtrees $\subt{}{t}$ converge locally weakly to the so-called $d$-canopy tree; see, for example, \cite{MR2643563}, Lemma~2.8.
+Instead the averaging of $\Phi _{(G,v)}$ over the vertices $v\in G$ in the evaluation of $\Phi_{\mu _G}$ corresponds to the averaging with respect to the law $\mu$ in the evaluation of the Bethe prediction $\Phi_\mu$.

 The following is a terminology which we adopt throughout the paper: